Otto Schulmann

-Early career
+Birth and Early career

+Schulmann had Jewish origins but was baptized as a Catholic.
+His father owned a small bank in Munich.

 Schulmann was a student of the German composer Hugo Röhr.
-Originally from Munich, he was in 1929 chief conductor (Erster Kapellmeister) at the theater (Stadttheater) in Ulm when Herbert von Karajan was appointed there as his junior colleague.
+In 1929 he was chief conductor (Erster Kapellmeister) at the theater (Stadttheater) in Ulm when Herbert von Karajan was appointed there as his junior colleague.
 After the takeover of the Nazi government in 1933 he was forced out of his job and Karajan was promoted.
 For a brief period Schulmann was able to work as an operetta conductor in Klagenfurt.
 When this job came to an end he no longer had any position so he traveled to Milan to embark with his wife Sophie for America.
 Sophie Schulmann, née Sofie Rappel, was a singer at the Stadttheater Ulm; she performed under Karajan as Zerlina in Don Giovanni, as Lola in Cavalleria Rusticana, and in Rigoletto (Karajan archive).
 The couple had to wait in a Cuban refugee camp until 1939 when they were admitted to the United States.